jolyu/blob-detection/README.md

 # Image_prosessing
-Image prosessing for IR pictures
+Image prosessing for IR pictures.
+Used to detect birds with IR camera.

 Add to project and import